 And it is not in any way less important a strict libertarian ethic: we cannot neutralize our own ideas, our own programme.
-Not because we become representatives of some organisation, we have to silence our ideas.
-That said, we cannot impose them either.
-The struggle for is the context where this mechanism is exercised.
+Not because really important is the context where this mechanism is exercised.
 Anarchists are not, by definition, against "elections" as a mechanism; if in local or national elections we call not to vote, is because of the context in which this vote is exercised; within the framework of the State, which thus can validate its domination over those of us who are excluded from decision making (who coincidentally, happen to be the same people who are excluded from the businessmen feast).
 When we call not to vote in this kind of elections, what we are really calling for is the struggle against State and Capitalism, not against "elections" as an event.
 Our opposition, so, is not so much against to voting as to the whole of the State apparatus.